• Skip to primary navigation

 Instructions

 • Put a dry sauté pan on the stove and turn on the heat to medium high.
+Do not rinse the quinoa.
 Do not oil the pan.
+Do not add water.*

-• Toss in a few kernels of dry quinoa and if the pan is hot enough, the kernels will begin snapping and popping almost immediately.
+• Toss in a 3-10 single kernels of dry quinoa and if the pan is hot enough, the kernels will begin snapping and popping within 1-5 seconds or almost immediately.
 Add the rest of the dry quinoa to the pan and shake it around so it is only 1 kernel of quinoa deep.

 1 cup quinoa

-• Keep shaking the pan as it pops, and after just under a minute the popping will slow and the smell will be nutty.* It's time to stop.
+• Keep shaking the pan as it pops, and after 15-30 seconds the popping will slow and the smell will be nutty.
+It's time to stop.

-• Remove the pan from the stove, and allow the quinoa to cool enough to be able to be transferred to a storage container.
+• Remove the pan from the stove, and allow the quinoa to cool enough to be able to use or to be transferred to a storage container.

 Storage